What really happens to plastic drink bottles you toss in your recycling bin | CBC News

 "At the end of the day, they've made the decision to put the containers out there," he said.

-He also sees the shortage of recycled PET as "convenient argument," but he doesn't buy it -- he thinks they would be able to get what they need if they were willing to pay more for it.
+He also sees the shortage of recycled PET as a "convenient argument," but he doesn't buy it — he thinks they would be able to get what they need if they were willing to pay more for it.
 After all, at the moment, most PET bottles in North America go directly to landfill.

 What are big beverage companies doing to increase bottle recycling?